mukaschultze/unity-asset-store-api/readme.md

 const client = new AssetStoreClient(token, publisherID, { timeout: 60000 });

 // Optionally you can leave the publisher ID undefined
-// and pass them as the last argument of each function
+// and pass it as the last argument of each function

 await client.apiKey();
 await client.downloads(2019, 09);